StellarFw/stellar-framework.com/src/guide/file_system.md

 next()
 ```

-> Note: You must set the property `action.toRender = false` since it has already sent a reply to the client.
+> Note: You must set the property `action.toRender = false` after sending a file to prevent Stellar from automatically generating a response, since the response has already been sent to the client.